Don’t wait for the weekend to make this ultra-creamy, ultra-comforting Slow Cooker Chicken Corn Chowder!

 - Lock lid into place and set the vent valve to the ‘sealing’ position.

-- Cook under high pressure for 15 minutes.
+- Cook at high pressure for 15 minutes.
 Allow 5 minutes of natural pressure release before flipping the vent valve to the ‘venting’ position to release residual steam.

 - Mix potato starch with ⅓ cup water.
 Stir into hot soup until thickened slightly.

 - Turn off heat.
 Stir in cream and bacon.
 Taste and adjust seasonings as needed.

 - Serving Size: 1/6th recipe (1 ⅔ cups)

 - Sugar: 6g

 - Fiber: 3g